logicalclocks/hops-docs/docs/admin_guide/nodes.rst

 Nodes administration
 =====================

-Clicking on the *Manage cluster Nodes* icon on the admin panel, will lead you to the node management panel.
+Clicking on the *Manage cluster Nodes* icon on the admin panel, will lead to the node management panel.
 From here the administrator able to get an overview of the nodes in the cluster.

 For each node the page displays: